AMBER: A Columnar Architecture for High-Performance Agent-Based Modeling in Python: Architectural Design

 \subsubsection{Columnar State Management}

-AMBER restructures state storage fundamentally.
 All agent state resides in a single \texttt{Population} object that wraps a Polars DataFrame where each attribute is a column.
-Column data is stored in contiguous typed arrays (for example, an Int64 array for integer attributes), with rows corresponding to agents identified by sequential integer IDs.
+Column data is stored in contiguous typed arrays, with rows corresponding to agents identified by sequential integer IDs.